john-james-ai/BreastCancerDetection/jbook/content/02_data_prep/01_denoise.md

 1. The median is a more robust estimate of centrality than the mean.
 It is less affected by outliers.
 2. Since the a pixel's output is an actual pixel value from its neighborhood, the median filter doesn't create unrealistic pixel values when the kernel straddles a line or edge.

-As such, the median filter is much better at preserving sharp edges than the Mean or Gaussian filters.
+As such, the median filter is much better at preserving sharp edges than the mean or Gaussian filters.

 The median filter preserves high spatial frequency detail and performs best when noise is characterized by relatively few extreme changes in pixel intensity.
-However, when noise (such as Gaussian noise) effects the majority of pixels in the neighborhood, the median filter can be subjectively less effective than the Mean or Gaussian filters.
+However, when noise (such as Gaussian noise) effects the majority of pixels in the neighborhood, the median filter can be subjectively less effective than the mean or Gaussian filters.

+Though the median filter is robust and possesses many optimality properties, its performance can be limited as all pixel values in the neighborhood are treated equally, regardless of their location within the observation window.
+A variant of the median filter that addresses this problem is the weighted median filter.
+Much like the weighted mean filter (Gaussian filter), where the output is the weighted median of the values in the neighborhood.

 ##### Bilateral Filter